 Here we have a termite attack where the termites have destroyed and eaten through the bottom of the window sill.
 The window frame had a weak point where it was letting moisture inside.Termites love moisture and The termites made a mud lead up the wall hidden behind an external copper pipe.
 The termite damage in the photo would be rated at the higher end of the scale.
 After the termite treatment was completed whole window frame had to be replaced and the window was sealed properly.

 Leaving tree stumps in the ground are the most common type of a conducive termite condition.
 Similar to landscaping timber sleepers, this tree stump and it’s root system is ideal for a termite nest.
 Protected from natural enemies, decaying and damp.
 It’s only a matter of time before termites take advantage of this food source.
-If the tree stump is to be left in the ground t we can do a drill and inject treatment which will keep the termites away but it is preferred it get removed.the termite tech will drill a few deep holes into the tree stump and inject a termiticide chemical and the soil around the tree stump will also be treated to keep these foraging termites away.
+If the tree stump is to be left in the ground t we can do a drill and inject treatment which will keep the termites away but it is preferred it get removed.the termite tech will drill a few deep holes into the tree stump and inject a termiticide chemical. the soil around the tree stump will also be treated to keep these foraging termites away.
 This is the normal stump treatment we carry out when active termites are found in and around tree stumps.
-We still recommend pulling out stumps and dead trees that are close to your home.
+We still recommend pulling out stumps and dead trees that are in close to your home.
 The root systems job is to find sources of moisture.
-Most of the time when we are installing a Termite Barrier there will be a roots around the concrete slab edge.
-We will remove these roots as they can become access points into your home .
-Giving them a food source, moisture and protection from their enemies .
-It is nice to have trees for shade, but it is better to keep trees and gardens away from the house.
-This will also reduce problems For water and drainage pipes.
+Most of the time when we are installing a Termite Barrier there will be a root system travelling around the concrete slab edge.
+We rip them out because they will become a termite super highway.
+Giving them a food source, moisture and protection from predators.
+Although nice for shade, it’s better to keep trees away from the house.
+This will also reduce problems of root bound water and drainage pipes.

 Timber retaining sleepers and landscaping timber used around the home will eventually break down due to weather, sun and fungal growth . these timbers will come from the supplier where they have been treated with a termite resistant chemical.
 Normally these timbers are installed in direct contact with the ground and over time being exposed to the sun and moisture the chemical does break down. when in contact with the ground the timber sleeper will eventually become a termite buffet.
 The majority of the termite treatments we are called out for are to treat landscaping and timber retaining walls and tree stumps.